Group A Strep (GAS) Infection Facts

 Scarlet fever is characterized by the development of a diffuse, fine rash coincident with acute GAS pharyngitis.

 A form of kidney inflammation known as glomerulonephritis may be a complication of GAS infection.
-Glomerulonephritis that occurs secondary to GAS infection, likely mediated by the body's immunologic response to acute GAS infection, typically occurs one to two weeks following an initial infection.
+Glomerulonephritis that occurs secondary to GAS infection, likely mediated by the body's immunologic response to acute GAS infection, typically occurs 1-2 weeks following an initial infection.

 Pediatric autoimmune neuropsychiatric disorder associated with group A streptococci (PANDAS) is a controversial entity observed in a small subset of pediatric patients.
 It is believed that GAS infection triggers a heightened immunologic response with subsequent central nervous system manifestations, including abrupt and episodic onset of obsessive-compulsive disorder (OCD) and/or tic disorder and other neurological abnormalities involving abnormal motor activity.
 Demonstration of a temporal relationship between an acute GAS infection and the development of neuropsychiatric symptoms is essential for the diagnosis of PANDAS.